etherealgemini/OCE_iGEM_Modeling/README.md

 1. Modeling the photosynthesis part, which responsible for sucrose production.
 2. Modeling the transformation of sucrose to glucose/fructose.
 3. Modeling the the growth of the culture.

+## Some method

+### ODE

+A classic way of describing a model's behaviour.

+### FBA(Flux balance analysis)

+#### What is FBA?

+FBA is a methametical method to study the behaviour of biochemical networks.
+It can reveal the flow of metabolites *in silico*, for example, the growth rate of *E. coli* in high $\text{Na}^+$ concentration environment.

+#### Promotion

+ODE is powerful, but sometimes complex and less accurate, for the simplify of the system.
+To gain a more accurate result, we want to give FBA a shot.

+#### Goals

+1. Simulate the sucrose production rate of algae.
+2. Simulate the growth rate of E. coli, without algae.
+3. Get the optimal ratio of different components in co-culture system.
+4. Add more constraint, push it to the real case.